dope/strawberry/README.md

 define("SET_name","Strawberry");
 ```

-Once completed the above, open: http://yoururl.com/strawberry and create your account, confirm your email and then login.
+Once completed the above, open the directory you have extracted Strawberry to, and create your account, confirm your email and then login.

 # It's that simple.